0x2540be3ff/DOS-type-OS/README.md

-# os
+# DOS-type OS
-A tiny school project.
+A tiny school project that I have due Tuesday.